mdawsondev/mdawsondev/README.md

 ## Credentials

 Self-taught, and highly motivated to expose myself to as much education and experience that I can possibly get my hands on.
-I've completed the following (as well as seveal unlisted) courses/certifications, and fully intend to keep the list growing.
+I've completed the following (as well as several unlisted) courses/certifications, and fully intend to keep the list growing.

 * [The Web Developer Bootcamp](https://ude.my/UC-PWXY7W94/) - 43 Hours
 * [ES6 Javascript](http://ude.my/UC-7VCRMSH3) - 6.5 Hours